 - What was her/his position?
 Can you describe the job responsibilities?

 - Could I briefly review (name's) resume?
-Does the job title and job description match the position that (name) held?
+Do the job title and job description match the position that (name) held

 - Why did (name) leave the company?